 Old Trafford tour tickets are available online in advance but there are no tours available on match days.

-Tours run daily at ten-minute intervals so you need to choose a date and a time slot for your visit.
+Tours run daily at ten-minute intervals and you will need to choose a date and a time slot for your visit.

-The tours fill up quickly on weekends and in peak season.
+The tours sell out quickly for weekends and peak season days.

-You can choose to upgrade your tour to have an ex Manchester United player as your tour guide or combine a tour with a trip on a canal barge.
+You can choose to upgrade your tour to have an ex-Manchester United player as your tour guide or combine a tour with a trip on a Manchester canal barge.

-Groups of between 4 and 8 people get a 15% discount online and all tickets are valid for one year after your inital visit.
+Groups of between 4 and 8 people get a 15% discount online and all tickets are valid for one year after your initial visit.

 Current 2019 prices are £25 for adults and £15 for children.

 If you travel to Manchester by train, the Old Trafford tour is included in the 2 for 1 Go by Train offer but both the voucher and your tour must be booked in advance.
 Simply show your train tickets for that day when you collect your tour tickets.
 We saved £25 by travelling to Old Trafford by train.

 The Old Trafford museum can only be accessed as part of a tour ticket.
 You need to visit the museum before your tour begins as you cannot retrace your steps after the tour has finished.

 The museum is on two levels (there is no information on entry as to how big the museum is!) so make sure you leave enough time for both levels.